On Feeling Powerless

 When I reached my apartment, I walked straight to my bookshelf.

-The Why?
+My dad wrote his book, The Why?
 Generation (in a Why-Not World.), in 1976, the year he married my mom.
 He finished it two years later, when I was born.
 My mom had it spiral-bound in her teachers’ lounge and gave it to family as Christmas gifts.
 The book compiled 13 essays about how things had changed in the 13 years since John F. Kennedy’s death.

 I’d brought it to New York along with the legal pads and pencils he’d given me to become “a real writer.”